project-chip/matter-handbook/content/Guides/DistributedComplianceLedger.md

 -   Command Line Interface (CLI), for efficient management.

 #### Web User Interface
 The Web UI allows users to interact with the DCL through a visual interface, making tasks more intuitive and reducing the likelihood of errors.
 There is no need to install any application client or configuration setup.

 #### Command Line Interface

-The DCL CLI software (dcld) allows users to interact with the DCL via command line using a connection to a specific available ON.
+The DCL CLI software (`dcld`) allows users to interact with the DCL via command line using a connection to a specific available Observer Node.
 The CLI software is available at the following link:
 <https://github.com/zigbee-alliance/distributed-compliance-ledger/releases>.

 The instructions for the DCL client are available at the following link: <https://github.com/zigbee-alliance/distributed-compliance-ledger/blob/master/docs/how-to.md>.